goadesign/goa/README.md

 * an `app` package which contains glue code that binds the low level HTTP server to your implementation.
 * a `client` package with a `Client` struct that implements a `AddOperands` function which calls the API with the given arguments and returns the `http.Response`.
-The `client` directory also contains the complete source for a client CLI tool (see below).
+* a `tool` directory that contains the complete source for a client CLI tool.
 * a `swagger` package with implements the `GET /swagger.json` API endpoint.
 The response contains the full Swagger specificiation of the API.